blank-ngnl/Eye_Movement_Detection/README.md

 The time of the red and blue screen presented on the screen is fixed, and the duration is set to 0.5 seconds, while the idle time is set to 2 seconds. <br>
 The order in which these events appeared on the screen is random, this means there is no regular pattern, so the subject needs to be highly concentrated during the whole experiment. <br>
-As shown in the table below, each arrow represents an event, and there is an idle period for the subject to recover before and after each event because the blinking eye is quite tiring if it is performed frequently. <br>
+As shown in the table below, each arrow represents an event, and there is an rest period for the subject to recover before and after each event because the blinking eye is quite tiring if it is performed frequently. <br>
 ![image](https://user-images.githubusercontent.com/58105978/173168116-ed4e7b76-a9ea-4c19-a907-9cebe13b99d4.png) <br>
 The experiment is designed requiring the participant to sit in front of a monitor and perform eye blinking movements according to the screen’s colour. <br>
 The participant is asked to blink his left eye once if the colour red is shown on the screen and blink his right eye once if the colour is blue while remaining idle if the black colour is displayed. <br>